Federal High Court suspends transfer of judges

 Robert Egbe

-The CJ, in a July 13 circular seen by The Nation, directed judges to resume hearing of all cases pending before them.
+The CJ, in a July 13 circular seen by The Nation yesterday, directed judges to resume hearing of all cases pending before them.

-Many cases have been stalled and many judges unable to hear new matters since December following uncertainty about their posting schedule.
+Many cases have been stalled and many judges have been unable to hear new matters since December following uncertainty about their posting schedule.

 “In the meantime, Judges should attend to ALL cases pending before them.”